logo

 1976

 Camp-In program begins: The Camp-In program is established for youth, social and religious groups.
-Science center summer camps were originally were held offsite due to space constraints at the original building; campers would take field trips to the science center until the new building opened.
+Science center summer camps were originally held offsite due to space constraints at the original building; campers would take field trips to the science center until the new building opened.

 1977